KaruroChori/enance-amamento/README.md

 ### Core libraries

-Main libraries which are enabling this project:
+Main libraries/specs which are enabling this project:

 - [OpenMP](https://www.openmp.org/)
 - [glm](https://github.com/g-truc/glm) to write most code in the style of glsl or even reuse it almost 1-to-1